webplatform/docs-wpd/Community/Meetings/General/index.md

 mozilla blog they have open badges 1.0 https://blog.mozilla.org/blog/2013/03/14/open_badges/

 ACTION: Julee to add comm plan as a topic for the community taskforce.
+(DONE)

 ====TOPIC: Kuma====